OldSneerJaw/synctos/CONTRIBUTING.md

 # Implementing Changes

 This section contains information on how to implement new features or fix bugs in the project.

+### Getting Started

+1. Install [Node.js](https://nodejs.org/) (the latest Long Term Support release or better is recommended) to build and run the project
+2. Fork the synctos repository on GitHub
+3. Clone your fork of the synctos repository
+4. Install the project's local dependencies (run from the project root directory): `npm install`
+5. Execute the project's tests (also run from the project root directory): `npm test`

 ### Commits